-MEDICAL POLICY - 5.01.536

-Nulojix (belatacept) for Adults
+MEDICAL POLICY - 5.01.536 Nulojix (belatacept) for Adults

-Effective Date: Feb

-Feb.
-1, 2025

-RELATED MEDICAL POLICIES:

-Last Revised: Jan.
-27, 202

-11.01.523 Site of Service: Infusion Drugs and Biologic Agents
+Effective Date:Oct.
+3, 2025RELATED MEDICAL POLICIES:Last Revised:Jun.
+10, 202511.01.523Site of Service: Infusion Drugs and Biologic AgentsReplaces:N/A

-Replaces: N/A
+This policy has been revised.
+Click here to view the current policy.

-The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fully-insured members; refer to the infusion drug Medical Necessity criteria only.
+The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion and injection drug Medical Necessity criteria only.

-Site of Service and the infusion drug Medical Necessity criteria apply to all other plan members.
+Site of Service and the infusion and injection drug Medical Necessity criteria apply to all other plan members.